 Concomitant Use with Neuromuscular Blocking Agents

 Lithium may prolong the effects of neuromuscular blocking agents.
 Therefore, neuromuscular blocking agents should be given with caution to patients receiving lithium.

 Usage in Pregnancy

-Adverse effects on nidation in rats, embryo viability in mice, and metabolism in vitro of rat testis and human spermatozoa have been attributed to lithium, as have teratogenicity in submammalian species and cleft palate in mice.
+Adverse effects on implantation in rats, embryo viability in mice and metabolism in vitro of rat testes and human spermatozoa have been attributed to lithium, as have teratogenicity in submammalian species and cleft palates in mice.

-In humans, lithium may cause fetal harm when administered to a pregnant woman.
+In humans, lithium carbonate may cause fetal harm when administered to a pregnant woman.
 Data from lithium birth registries suggest an increase in cardiac and other anomalies, especially Ebstein’s anomaly.
-If this drug is used in women of childbearing potential, or during pregnancy, or if a patient becomes pregnant while taking this drug, the patient should be apprised by their physician of the potential hazard to the fetus.
+If this drug is used in women of childbearing potential, or during pregnancy, or if a patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.

 Usage in Nursing Mothers